carlostp12/tfm/README.md

 # Note of SDSS galaxy and group catalog

-For out objective there is not matter to use Model or Petro, what is important is the SDSS galaxy and the iMODELC_1.
-With these both you can have a galaxy clusters join.
+For our purposes, it doesn't matter whether you use Model or Petro; what's important is the SDSS galaxy and iMODELC_1.
+With both, you can join a galaxy cluster.